 CEDS gitHub Site

 The CEDS public gitHub repository contains the latest public release of R code, input files, documentation, issues tracking, and links to the latest data.
-Known issues with the current data release are being tracked there.
+Known issues with the current data release are also being tracked there.
 If you find an issue with the current CEDS data, please post an issue using the “Issues” tab of the repository.
-We are currently preparing the code and data for public release at this same location.

 The CEDS project is building a data-driven, open source framework that produces annual emission estimates for research and analysis.

 The data system produces emission estimates by country, sector, and fuel with the following characteristics: